Palo Alto Networks (NASDAQ:PANW) PT Raised to $395.00

-Palo Alto Networks (NASDAQ:PANW – Get Free Report) had its price target raised by equities researchers at BTIG Research from $366.00 to $395.00 in a research note issued to investors on Tuesday, Benzinga reports.
-The brokerage presently has a “buy” rating on the network technology company’s stock.
-BTIG Research’s target price points to a potential upside of 15.04% from the company’s current price.
+Palo Alto Networks (NASDAQ:PANW – Get Free Report) had its price objective lifted by analysts at Citigroup from $385.00 to $395.00 in a research report issued on Tuesday, Benzinga reports.
+The firm presently has a “buy” rating on the network technology company’s stock.
+Citigroup’s price target would suggest a potential upside of 9.80% from the stock’s current price.

-Several other equities analysts have also recently weighed in on the company.
-Daiwa America raised Palo Alto Networks to a “strong-buy” rating in a research note on Wednesday, May 29th.
-Robert W. Baird boosted their price objective on shares of Palo Alto Networks from $360.00 to $375.00 and gave the company an “outperform” rating in a research report on Friday.
-BMO Capital Markets lifted their target price on shares of Palo Alto Networks from $327.00 to $334.00 and gave the company an “outperform” rating in a research note on Tuesday, May 21st.
-Sanford C. Bernstein boosted their price target on shares of Palo Alto Networks from $335.00 to $364.00 and gave the company an “outperform” rating in a report on Tuesday, May 21st.
-Finally, Stifel Nicolaus increased their price objective on Palo Alto Networks from $330.00 to $360.00 and gave the stock a “buy” rating in a report on Monday, August 12th.
-Thirteen investment analysts have rated the stock with a hold rating, twenty-nine have assigned a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat, Palo Alto Networks presently has a consensus rating of “Moderate Buy” and a consensus price target of $345.63.
+A number of other equities analysts also recently commented on PANW.
+TD Cowen upped their target price on Palo Alto Networks from $350.00 to $400.00 and gave the company a “buy” rating in a report on Tuesday.
+Macquarie raised their target price on shares of Palo Alto Networks from $270.00 to $285.00 and gave the stock a “neutral” rating in a research report on Tuesday, May 21st.
+Stifel Nicolaus boosted their price target on shares of Palo Alto Networks from $360.00 to $385.00 and gave the company a “buy” rating in a research report on Tuesday.
+DA Davidson raised their price objective on shares of Palo Alto Networks from $380.00 to $415.00 and gave the stock a “buy” rating in a report on Tuesday.
+Finally, Deutsche Bank Aktiengesellschaft upped their target price on Palo Alto Networks from $330.00 to $395.00 and gave the stock a “buy” rating in a report on Tuesday.
+Thirteen investment analysts have rated the stock with a hold rating, twenty-nine have given a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $363.49.

-Palo Alto Networks (NASDAQ:PANW – Get Free Report) last announced its earnings results on Monday, August 19th.
-The network technology company reported $1.51 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.41 by $0.10.
+Palo Alto Networks (NASDAQ:PANW – Get Free Report) last posted its earnings results on Monday, August 19th.
+The network technology company reported $1.51 earnings per share for the quarter, topping analysts’ consensus estimates of $1.41 by $0.10.
+The company had revenue of $2.19 billion during the quarter, compared to analyst estimates of $2.16 billion.
 Palo Alto Networks had a net margin of 31.42% and a return on equity of 32.74%.
-The company had revenue of $2.19 billion for the quarter, compared to the consensus estimate of $2.16 billion.
-During the same period in the previous year, the business earned $0.80 EPS.
-The company’s revenue was up 12.1% on a year-over-year basis.
-On average, analysts expect that Palo Alto Networks will post 2.94 EPS for the current fiscal year.
+Palo Alto Networks’s revenue for the quarter was up 12.1% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.80 earnings per share.
+As a group, analysts anticipate that Palo Alto Networks will post 2.94 EPS for the current year.

-In other Palo Alto Networks news, EVP Lee Klarich sold 60,000 shares of Palo Alto Networks stock in a transaction on Monday, August 5th.
-The stock was sold at an average price of $295.93, for a total value of $17,755,800.00.
-Following the completion of the transaction, the executive vice president now owns 159,009 shares in the company, valued at approximately $47,055,533.37.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In related news, EVP Nir Zuk sold 36,000 shares of the business’s stock in a transaction that occurred on Monday, July 1st.
-The shares were sold at an average price of $339.16, for a total value of $12,209,760.00.
-Following the completion of the transaction, the executive vice president now owns 1,223,567 shares in the company, valued at approximately $414,984,983.72.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Lee Klarich sold 60,000 shares of the stock in a transaction on Monday, August 5th.
-The shares were sold at an average price of $295.93, for a total value of $17,755,800.00.
-Following the completion of the transaction, the executive vice president now owns 159,009 shares in the company, valued at $47,055,533.37.
+In related news, CAO Josh D. Paul sold 200 shares of the stock in a transaction dated Monday, July 1st.
+The stock was sold at an average price of $338.00, for a total transaction of $67,600.00.
+Following the completion of the sale, the chief accounting officer now owns 24,982 shares in the company, valued at $8,443,916.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, EVP Nir Zuk sold 36,000 shares of Palo Alto Networks stock in a transaction dated Monday, June 3rd.
+The stock was sold at an average price of $293.31, for a total value of $10,559,160.00.
+Following the sale, the executive vice president now directly owns 1,259,567 shares of the company’s stock, valued at $369,443,596.77.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CAO Josh D. Paul sold 200 shares of the business’s stock in a transaction dated Monday, July 1st.
+The stock was sold at an average price of $338.00, for a total value of $67,600.00.
+Following the completion of the sale, the chief accounting officer now owns 24,982 shares in the company, valued at $8,443,916.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 367,315 shares of company stock worth $118,696,590 over the last ninety days.
+Insiders have sold 366,372 shares of company stock worth $118,440,693 over the last ninety days.
 Corporate insiders own 3.30% of the company’s stock.

 About Palo Alto Networks